Bitburger’s Brewing Process

 Instead of using pasteurisation to purify the beer, which uses heat, Bitburger brewery uses this layered filter tank instead.
 In this method, the beer is slowly pressed through layers of cellulose until it is completely pure.

-Ready for a Bottle or Keg
+Ready for Bottle, Can or Keg

 The final step in our beer’s journey is distribution.
 Every day, around 160 trucks are loaded and unloaded at ten loading lanes, with each truck taking only about 35 minutes to load.
 Around 1.6 million litres of Bitburger leave our brewery every day.
 That’s around 700 million bottles and over two million kegs each year.